The Reflection Trap: How Fear Keeps Us Stuck šŸŖž

 The Myth of Narcissus and Echo

-Narcissus was a stunningly beautiful young man, the son of the river god Cephissus and the nymph Liriope.
-At his birth, a seer named Tiresias prophesied that he would live a long life, but only if he never recognised himself.
+There was once a young man named Narcissus, born of the river god Cephissus and the nymph Liriope.
+His beauty was unparalleled, admired by all who laid eyes on him.
+At his birth, the seer Tiresias prophesied that Narcissus would live a long life—but only if he never recognised himself.

 What if you have known someone like this?
 Someone whose light you could see so clearly, yet they remained blind to it.
 Have you ever had a friend—a beacon of potential—who couldn’t recognise their own radiance?